verbeemen/south-park-avatar-generator/README.md

 # South-Park Avatar Generator

-The goal of this project is to create a small South-Park Avatar generator which we can later use into another project.
+The goal of this project is to create a small South-Park Avatar generator.
+This generator can later be used in other projects...
 (more specifically: https://arxiv.org/pdf/1711.05139.pdf)

 This project contains out of 2 main parts: